Agustin-Galarza/aws-condor/README.md

 ### Remember

 Run `zip_lambdas.sh` to zip the lambdas before running `terraform apply`.
+After running, the script bootstrap.mjs will help you to add images and topics to the sns, dynamo and s3 Finally, remember to add the CLOUDFRONT_URL to the reports post lambda environment variables

 # aws-condor

 The best neighborhood overwatch application.

 ## Arquitectura actualizada del con las consideraciones de la catedra